consilience/laravel-extended-logging/README.md

 Then set `LOG_CHANNEL=container` when running in a container to send all logs to `stderr`.
 Use other channels for other environments.

+Additional options are available by publishing the config file (`laravel-extended-logging.php`) for the package:

+    php artisan vendor:publish --tag=laravel-extended-logging-config

+Just one option is supported at this time:

+* `json-pretty-print` - set to `true` to format the JSON output to be more human readable

 ## Example Usage